-Constitution has worn many hats in her lifetime – warship, receiving ship, goodwill ambassador, and for a time, even a floating museum.
+Constitution has worn many hats in its lifetime – warship, receiving ship, goodwill ambassador, and for a time, even a floating museum.
 But in the late 1850s, with the Naval Academy running out of space, and with the surge of steam vessels phasing out sailing ships, USS Constitution (and many other square-rigged sailing vessels) were converted into floating classrooms, housing, and training areas for sailors to practice sail handling and other practical naval skills.

-USS Constitution Museum
+Rebecca Parmer Archivist, USS Constitution Museum

 Rebecca Parmer was archivist at the USS Constitution Museum until 2013.

 Questions or comments?
 Contact the USS Constitution Museum's Curatorial Department at email@example.com